 So off to the doctor we went.
-We found out that the penis looking thing on her stomach was a hernia, an umbilical hernia.
-That about 20% of babies get some form of this, though her’s did look pretty bad as long as our daughter was comfortable and the area wasn’t tender or extremely swollen and the bulge was soft – we were good.
+We found out that the penis-looking thing on her stomach was a hernia, an umbilical hernia.
+About 20% of babies get some form of this, though her’s did look pretty bad.
+As long as our daughter was comfortable and the area wasn’t tender or extremely swollen and the bulge was soft – we were good.
 It took about 14 months, but her belly button finally looked normal and non-penis like!
-Unfortunately, she was able to go through her second bikini season with a normal belly button *sarcasm*.
+Fortunately, she was able to go through her second bikini season with a normal belly button. *sarcasm*

 Omphalitis – Belly Button Infection

 With our third child, his belly button stump fell off what seemed early – within the first week home after birth.
 I didn’t think anything about it until it started looking weird and infected.

 Fortunately it ended up as nothing much.
 But researching, come to find out – while rare – newborn belly buttons can become infected.
 You should watch for redness, warmth and what seems like pain in the belly button region.

 Like many bacterial infections, omphalitis is more common in those patients who have a weakened or deficient immune system or who are hospitalized and subject to invasive procedures.
 Therefore, infants who are premature, sick with other infections such as blood infection (sepsis) or pneumonia, or who have immune deficiencies are at greater risk.
 Infants with normal immune systems are at risk if they have had a prolonged birth, birth complicated by infection of the placenta (chorioamnionitis), or have had umbilical catheters.